ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Each pair of Client Connection ID and target-facing socket MUST map to a single stream on a single client <-> proxy HTTP stream.
-Additionally, when supporting forwarding mode, the pair of Client Connection ID and target-facing socket MUST map to a single client-facing socket and Virtual Client Connection ID.
+Additionally, when supporting forwarded mode, the pair of Client Connection ID and target-facing socket MUST map to a single client-facing socket and Virtual Client Connection ID.

 ~~~